rsyslog/rsyslog-doc/source/configuration/actions.rst

 template name can follow the connect information.
 This is as follows:
 >dbhost,dbname,dbuser,dbpassword;dbtemplate

-**Important: to use the database functionality, the MySQL output module must be loaded in the config file** BEFORE the first database table action is used.
+**Important: to use the database functionality, the MariaDB/MySQL output module must be loaded in the config file** BEFORE the first database table action is used.
 This is done by placing the

 ::